 Pregnant women or people with weakened immune systems are susceptible to the polio virus.

 If you have not been vaccinated from Polio in India, there is a chance that you may contract polio when you:

 There is no cure for polio.
 The best way to prevent it is with is polio vaccination.
 Doctors can only treat the symptoms once you have polio.

 These are some of the things that may make you more comfortable:

 In advanced cases of leg weakness, you may need a wheelchair or other mobility device.

 Most people should get the polio vaccine when they are children.
+You can get polio vaccination done at nearby polio vaccination centre/booth.
 Children should get the polio vaccination with four doses of IPV at the following ages.

 IPV or injectable polio vaccine may be given at the same time as other vaccinations.

 The Oral Polio Vaccine has a similar polio vaccine schedule.
 You can have your child vaccinated at polio drops booth near you.